-- 1.1.1 DAT Archaeological services were commissioned by Alun Griffiths Ltd to undertake an archaeological watching brief during the proposed development of the Cross Hands Economic Link Road (Planning consent E/32266) centred on NGR 5610 1330 (Figure 1). - 1.1.2 The scheme is being delivered in two phases, with the archaeological works focusing on a section of new road construction known as Phase two which sees the continuation of the link road from the point at which it currently intersects with Black Lion Road (completed in Phase 1a and 1b) northwards to join with the A476 (Llandeilo Road).
-The scheme will consist of a two lane distributor road that provides a route connecting the Amman and Gwendraeth Valleys. - 1.1.3 Following consultation the Development Management section of Dyfed Archaeological Trust (DAT-DM) were of the opinion that there were no archaeological constraints on development.
-However, the environmental appraisal report prepared by Jacobs recommended an archaeological watching brief should be undertaken at a number of identified sites of archaeological potential. - 1.1.4 A Written Scheme of Investigation (WSI) for the archaeological works had been prepared by Alun Griffiths Ltd (Appendix I) but a supplementary WSI (Appendix II) was prepared by DAT Field Services detailing the methodology for the proposed archaeological watching brief. - 1.1.5 The purpose of a watching brief, as laid down in the IFA S&G AWB is: - To allow, within the resources available, the preservation by record of archaeological deposits, the presence and nature of which could not be established (or established with sufficient accuracy) in advance of development or other potentially disruptive works. - To provide an opportunity, if needed, for the watching archaeologist to signal to all interested parties, before the destruction of the material in question, that an archaeological find has been made for which the resources allocated to the watching brief itself are not sufficient to support treatment.
+- 1.1.1 DAT Archaeological Services were commissioned by Alun Griffiths Ltd to undertake a programme of archaeological mitigation during the proposed development of the Cross Hands Economic Link Road (Planning Consent E/32266) centred on NGR 5610 1330 (Figure 1). - 1.1.2 The scheme is being delivered in two phases, with the current archaeological works focusing on a section of new road construction known as Phase Two, which sees the continuation of the link road from the point at which it currently intersects with Black Lion Road (completed in Phase 1a and 1b) northwards to join with the A476 (Llandeilo Road).
+The scheme will consist of a two-lane distributor road that provides a route connecting the Amman and Gwendraeth Valleys, in Carmarthenshire. - 1.1.3 Following consultation the Development Management section of Dyfed Archaeological Trust (DAT-DM) were of the opinion that there were no archaeological constraints on development.
+However, the environmental appraisal report prepared by Jacobs recommended that an archaeological watching brief should be undertaken at several identified sites of archaeological potential. - 1.1.4 The first phase of archaeological mitigation was undertaken by DAT Archaeological Services in 2018, in an area identified as having potential for surviving archaeology due to its proximity to 19th and 20th century colliery features.
+This work has already been reported on (Enright 2018). - 1.1.5 Following a short break in the works the development resumed and DAT Archaeological Services were requested to undertaken further mitigation in areas identified as having archaeological potential as part of the Phase Two works. - 1.1.6 A Written Scheme of Investigation (WSI) for the archaeological works had been prepared by Alun Griffiths Ltd (Appendix I) but a supplementary WSI (Appendix II) was prepared by DAT Archaeological Services detailing the methodology for the proposed archaeological watching brief. - 1.1.7 The purpose of a watching brief, as laid down in the CIfA S&G AWB (CIfA 2014) is: - To allow, within the resources available, the preservation by record of archaeological deposits, the presence and nature of which could not be established (or established with sufficient accuracy) in advance of development or other potentially disruptive works. - To provide an opportunity, if needed, for the watching archaeologist to signal to all interested parties, before the destruction of the material in question, that an archaeological find has been made for which the resources allocated to the watching brief itself are not sufficient to support treatment.